RaananW/PhoneGap-Image-Resizer/README.md

 Using this plugin requires [PhoneGap](http://github.com/phonegap).

 1. To install the plugin, copy imageresize.js to your project's www folder and include it in your html file after phonegap.js.
+The file is compatible with both iOS and Android (was not tested with others).

     &lt;script type="text/javascript" charset="utf-8" src="phonegap.js"&gt;&lt;/script&gt;<br/>
     &lt;script type="text/javascript" charset="utf-8" src="imageresize.js"&gt;&lt;/script&gt;